First, A Little Background on TED

 You can’t collect things and evaluate them at the same time, so just collect for now; you’ll have a chance to evaluate later.

-An effective way to begin any speech (not just a TED talk) is to grab your audience’s attention — often with a human story, a surprising statistic, an unexpected observation, or a thought-provoking question.
+An effective way to begin any speech (not just a TED talk) is to grab your audience’s attention — often with a human interest story, a surprising statistic, an unexpected observation, or a thought-provoking question.

 There are probably some great attention-grabbers in the material you collected for Step 3.
 Pick one that you particularly like, and flag it as a possible opening for your talk.

 As for the close, you’ll probably want to end your talk in a positive, forward-looking way.
 This is often done by: